-Bristol was flown by Life Lion to Penn State Children’s Hospital and underwent life-saving surgery.
+Bristol was flown by Life Lion to Penn State Health Children’s Hospital and underwent life-saving surgery.
 She also suffered a seizure.
 Because she was so critical, her caregivers decided to use the portable CT scanner to evaluate seizure activity.
 It’s not known why Bristol had a cardiac arrest, but her check-ups every three months show her heart is functioning normally!

 3D Heart Printing